 When the internal foam of your goggle gets wet, you can do nothing about it except to let it dry naturally.
-For this reason, the best way to enjoy a fog-free and stress-free ski trip is to keep a spare goggle handy.
+For this reason, the best way to enjoy a fog-free and stress-free ski trip is to keep interchangeable lenses or a spare goggle handy.
 You may or may not need this spare goggle, so you do not have to over-invest in it.
 It is better to ski with cheap dry goggles than with wet expensive ones!

-Time to Upgrade: Anti-Fog Coated Goggles
+Time to Upgrade: Anti-Fog Coating for Goggles

 Your main ski goggle (not the backup one) is something that can be the deciding factor between enjoying your skiing trip and having a foggy experience all the way.
 Instead of going blind with fog with your goggles on and inviting accidents in snowy conditions, how about investing in a pair of anti-fog coated goggles?

 While goggles with anti-fog coating may not function as well as intended if they get wet, they are far better than the other ones out there when it comes to fogging up.
 If you have already invested in your ski gear, upgrading your regular pair of goggles to anti-fog coated might be the thing you need to enjoy a crisp and clear view while skiing.

 If you ever had a great day at the ski slopes dampened by a blurry vision from foggy goggles, you are not alone.
 Skiers often get frustrated by fogging goggle lenses.
 As they say, prevention is better than cure.

 Check if your goggle has proper vents before making the final purchase.
 If you have not thought about it already, investing in a pair of anti-fog coatings for goggles is also a great way to upgrade not only your ski goggles, but also your skiing experience.
 Once you consider the above factors in mind, enjoy a fog-free skiing experience!